 In addition, more Chinese patients are traveling overseas to seek best treatment available to locations such as Hong Kong, Taiwan, Korea or Southeast Asian nations.
-Concord International Hospital in Singapore and the MD Anderson Proton Therapy Center in the United States also receive patients from mainland China.
+The MD Anderson Proton Therapy Center in the United States also receive patients from mainland China.